springbov/dndsrd5.2_markdown/src/03_Classes/05_Fighter.md

 | 18    | +6                   | Subclass feature                                  | 4              | 6                 |
 | 19    | +6                   | Epic Boon                                         | 4              | 6                 |
 | 20    | +6                   | Three Extra Attacks                               | 4              | 6                 |

-### Fighter Class Features

-As a Fighter, you gain the following class features when you reach the specified Fighter levels.
-These features are listed on the Fighter Features table.

 #### Level 1: Fighting Style